schildbach/bitcoinj/README.md

 #### Building from an IDE

 Alternatively, just import the project using your IDE.
 [IntelliJ](http://www.jetbrains.com/idea/download/) has Gradle integration built-in and has a free Community Edition.
-Simply use `File | Import Project` and locate the `pom.xml` in the root of the cloned project source tree.
+Simply use `File | New | Project from Existing Sources` and locate the `build.gradle` in the root of the cloned project source tree.

 ### Example applications